 Badger Maps plans the route.
-But who picks the stop?
+But who plans the day?

-or talk to us firstDifferent tools for different decisions
+or claim a founder seat →Different tools for different decisions

-You already know which accounts to visit and need the fastest route between them.
-Your reps have their stops picked.
+You already know which accounts to visit and need the fastest drive between them.
+Reps have their stops picked.
 They need driving efficiency.
-Badger Maps is a strong route planning tool and it does that job well.
+Badger Maps is a strong route optimizer and it does that job well.

 What FieldPilot does that Badger Maps does not